 Commonly Misunderstood Referee Calls:

-•'Hand' includes all of the arm from the fingers to the shoulder.
+•'Hand' includes all of the arm from the fingers to just below the armpit.

 •Does not apply to goalkeeper in own penalty area.